Zucchini Muffins with Chocolate Chips

 Zucchini chocolate chip muffin batter in a mixing bowl.

-Using a large spoon or ice cream scoop, divide the batter into the muffin wells, filling each almost completely.
-Sprinkle the remaining 2 tablespoons of chocolate chips onto the muffins, pressing them in lightly so they adhere.
+Step 7: Fill the muffin pan.
+Using a large spoon or ice cream scoop, divide the batter evenly among the muffin wells, filling each almost to the top.
+Sprinkle the remaining 2 tablespoons of chocolate chips over the tops and gently press them in.

 zucchini muffin batter in muffin pan

-Bake for 20 to 22 minutes, or until a tester comes out clean.
+Step 8: Bake.
+Bake at 350°F for 20 to 22 minutes, or until a toothpick or tester inserted in the center comes out clean.

 baked zucchini muffins sitting in pan on rack